Undergraduate Course Catalog 2010-2011

 Any five additional geography courses.

-The foreign language requirement may be met in any of the following: French, Italian, Spanish, Portuguese, German, Russian, Chinese, Japanese, Arabic, Latin, or Greek.
+The university's foreign language requirement may be met in any of the following: French, Italian, Spanish, Portuguese, German, Russian, Chinese, Japanese, Arabic, Latin, or Greek.
 Other languages may be considered by petition.